yzhao062/pyod/README.md

 │       ocsvm.py: class OCSVM(), from pyod.models.ocsvm import OCSVM
 │
 ├───utils
-        stat_models.py
+│       stat_models.py
-        utility.py
+│       utility.py
-            standardizer(): z- normalization function
-            scores_to_lables(): turn raw outlier scores to binary labels (0 or 1) precision_n_scores(): Utlity function to calculate precision@n
+│           standardizer(): z- normalization function │           scores_to_lables(): turn raw outlier scores to binary labels (0 or 1) │           precision_n_scores(): Utlity function to calculate precision@n
+│
+├───test (excluded from installation, only available on Github) │       test_abod.py
+│       test_hbos.py
+│       test_knn.py
+│       test_utility.py
 ````
 ------------

 ### Quick Start for Outlier Detection
-See pyod/examples for more examples.

-"examples/knn_example.py" demonstrates the basic APIs of PyOD with kNN detector. **It is noted the APIs for other detectors are similar**.
+See examples for more demos. "examples/knn_example.py" demonstrates the basic APIs of PyOD using kNN detector. **It is noted the APIs for other detectors are similar**.

 0. Import models
     ````python